vigilant-run/vigilant-python/README.md

 # Vigilant Python SDK

 This is the Python SDK for the Vigilant logging platform.
-It is a wrapper around the [OpenTelemetry](https://opentelemetry.io/) SDK that allows you to easily use the Vigilant logging platform in your Python applications without vendor lock-in.

 ## Installation